mishraji1/SERVERLESS-WEB-APPLICATION-WITH-AWS/README.md

 # SERVERLESS-WEB-APPLICATION-WITH-AWS
-The project report named "SERVERLESS WEB APPLICATION" has all the information regarding this project.
+The project report named "SERVERLESS WEB APPLICATION.pdf" has all the information regarding this project.